 How Much Do Lions Sleep?

 Lions commonly sleep anywhere from fifteen to twenty hours each day.
-Female lions sleep less than male lions as they watch over their cubs and do all of the hunting for their prides.
+Female lions sleep 15-19 hours per day which less than male lions as they watch over their cubs and do all of the hunting for their prides.
 Male lions are much lazier and sleep longer than their female pride members at closer to twenty hours on any given day.

 Much of this sleep is broken up by shorter “cat-naps” so to speak, with longer stretched of sleep after a meal.
 In fact, a lion can sleep for an entire twenty-four-hour period after it has had a hardy meal.